sh1boot/sh1boot.github.io/_posts/2025-07-02-direct-gzip-synthesis.md

 ---
 layout: post
-title: How I made a gzip compressor faster than memcpy
+title: How I made a gzip encoder faster than memcpy
-tags: compression, number-theory
+tags: compression, number-theory, crc
 ---
 In the compression world it's usual to compare the time spent compressing and decompressing data with the time difference in